alexandriaVannorsdall/roman-numeral-project/README.md

 # Roman Numeral Project Instructions

+Clone the repo from GitHub onto your own computer in order to test it and also have Postman installed if you wish to test the APIs.

 **In order to run locally (either in the terminal or IDE's terminal):** php artisan serve

 _In order to run locally you just need to run php artisan serve and can view it in the browser and interact with it._